Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 *I carry a small plastic container with wads of dryer lint coated with petroleum jelly, to use as a fire starter.
 The climate I usually hike in (Pacific Northwest) is notorious for being damp, and I want to maximize my chances of getting a fire started.

 *A small, fast drying towel is indispensable for drying off feet after a stream crossing, or for wiping sweat off your neck (or get it wet and drape it on your hot neck).
-This is the one I swear by.

 In a survival situation, it could provide an insulating layer between my space blanket and my body, thus conserving more body heat.